-Any relative monad $P$ comes with the \emph{tautological} module over $P$ itself: \begin{definition} [Tautological Module] Every relative monad $P$ on $F:\C\to\D$ yields a module $(P,\sigma^P)$ --- also denoted by $P$ --- over itself, i.e.\ an object in the category $\RMod{P}{\D}$. \end{definition}
+Any relative monad $P$ comes with the \emph{tautological} module over $P$ itself: \begin{defi} [Tautological module] Every relative monad $P$ on $F:\C\to\D$ yields a module $(P,\sigma^P)$ --- also denoted by $P$ --- over itself, i.e.\ an object in the category $\RMod{P}{\D}$. \end{defi}